 Technique Description References Common vulnerabilities and exposures (CVE) Common vulnerabilities and exposures is a method for identifying and exchanging information security vulnerabilities and exposures, and provides common identifiers for publicly known problems.
 The goal of CVE is to make it easier to share data across separate vulnerability capabilities (tools, repositories, and services) with this "common enumeration".
 CVE is designed to allow vulnerability databases and other resources to be linked together, and to facilitate the comparison of security tools and services.
 As such, CVE does not contain information such as risk, impact, fix information, or detailed technical information.
 CVE only contains the standard identifier number with status indicator, a brief description, and references to related vulnerability reports and advisories.
 The intention of CVE is to be comprehensive with respect to all publicly known vulnerabilities and exposures.
-While CVE is designed to contain mature information, the primary focus is on identifying vulnerabilities and exposures that are detected by security tools, as well as identifying any new problems that require validation. [b-ITU-T X.1520]
+While CVE is designed to contain mature information, the primary focus is on identifying vulnerabilities and exposures that are detected by security tools, as well as identifying any new problems that become public, and then addressing any older security problems that require validation. [b-ITU-T X.1520]